Keeping safe at home

 Ideas for making your bathroom safer

-- Doors that open both ways can make it easier for other people to get to you if you have a seizure and need help.
+- Doors that open outwards or both ways can make it easier for other people to get to you if you have a seizure and need help.
 An alternative is a concertina door, or one that slides sideways.

 - Locks that can be opened from the outside, or an 'Engaged' sign on the door instead of a lock, allows privacy but means that someone else can open the door if you need help.